Back-section layout, cabin construction and furniture are mainly designed by us with some help of Alu-Star. The cabin is built by Alu-Star,

-It is mounted on a steel-frame that acts as a sub-chassis
+The cabin is mounted to a steel-frame that acts as a sub-chassis

 between the truck and the back-section.
-The frame is
+The frame lays, isolated, directly on the chassis and is

 Inside layout from top, the left side, the right side